THE BEGINNER KIT

 There are video tutorials for each stitch and a guide for how to hold your yarn and hook on my “How to Crochet” page under Fundamentals.

-Getting Started
+Getting Started with the Pattern

-You’ll make 6 separate pieces:
+You’ll learn how to make 6 separate pieces:

 • 1 chain for the drawstring